Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Approach

 where $\boldsymbol{u}^{f}_{i}$ is the fused representation at $i^{th}$ token. \paragraph{Slot Prediction} We use a unidirectional LSTM as the slot-filling decoder.
-Following \newcite{li2018self} and \newcite{qin-etal-2019-stack}, we adopt intent information to guide the slot prediction.
-At $i^{th}$ decoding step, the decoder state ${\boldsymbol{h}}_{i}^{S}$ can be formalized as:
+Following \citet{li-etal-2018-self} and \citet{qin-etal-2019-stack}, we adopt intent information to guide the slot prediction.
+At the $i^{th}$ decoding step, the decoder state ${\boldsymbol{h}}_{i}^{S}$ can be formalized as: